- Your target market is the group of people you want to sell your product or service to

 Your target market is the group of people you want to sell your product or service to.

 In eCommerce, target markets are extensive because the world is your oyster.
-With over 220 countries to choose from, you need to find out which countries have the target market that will be the most profitable for you.
+With over 220 countries to pick from, you need to find out which countries have the target market that will be the most profitable for you.

 Finding Target Markets for International eCommerce